turingschool/front-end-curriculum/lessons/module-1/intro-to-testing-javascript.md

 <section class="checks-for-understanding">
 ### Wrap Up

-Open up the Slack DM between you, your project parter, and your instructors.
+Open up a Slack DM between you, your project parter, and your Project Manager.
 Share your answers to the following with the group:
 * Why is testing your code important? ⬅️ _Popular Interview Question!_
 * What is the TDD process?
 * In the Paired Project project: